psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 ## Procedure

+1. Create the next available result directory.
-1. Open a new conversation with the receiving AI.
+2. Open a new conversation with the receiving AI.
-2. Provide the Portable Workstate.
+3. Provide the Portable Workstate.
-3. Provide the evaluation prompt.
+4. Provide the Evaluation Prompt.
-4. Do not add explanatory comments.
+5. Do not add explanatory comments.
-5. Wait for the complete response.
+6. Wait for the complete response.
-6. Preserve the raw response exactly.
+7. Preserve the raw response exactly.
-7. Record test metadata.
+8. Record test metadata.
-8. Score the response using the evaluation criteria.
+9. Score the response using the Evaluation Criteria.
-9. Create a separate human-reviewed analysis.
+10. Create a separate human-reviewed analysis.

-## Purpose of the result

-Test A answers:
+11. Save all files inside the allocated result directory.

+## Question tested

-> Can the Workstate format carry enough meaning for a receiving AI to continue
+> Can the Workstate carry enough meaning for a receiving AI to continue the
-> the project?
+> project?

 ---